-The core is staffed by 4-5 veterinarians with surgical experience, a Study Director (GLP), a Quality Assurance and a Quality Control Officer (GLP), 2-3 research technicians and around 10 research assistants.
-They are responsible for the day to day operations (24/7 365 days) with project management, animal care, data collection and evaluation of in vivo and ex vivo components of a given study.
+The core is staffed by 4-5 veterinarians with surgical experience, a Study Director (GLP), a Quality Assurance and Quality Control Officer (GLP), 2-3 research technicians, and 5-10 research assistants.
+The core supports the mentoring of graduate and undergraduate students in translational sciences through our unique training opportunities (hyperlink).
+Our staff are responsible for day to day operations (24/7 365 days), project management, animal care, data collection, and evaluation of in vivo and ex vivo components of a given study.

-The core hosts PIs, trainees and sponsors during clinical procedures to support and enrich their experience in a cross-functional team setting.
+We host PI’s, trainees, and sponsors during clinical procedures to support and enrich their experience in a cross-functional team setting.
 This animal model core platform at Penn Vet New Bolton Center has a deep and multifaceted subject matter expertise and logistical capabilities in translational research.
-Thus, it benefits principal investigators, associated faculty and industry sponsors to continue to pioneer, enhance and support the translational research enterprise at the University of Pennsylvania.
+Thus, it benefits principal investigators, associated faculty, and industry sponsors to continue to pioneer, enhance, and support translational research enterprise with the University of Pennsylvania.